Plaid Component

 Configuring the First Data Workflow Component

-This Data Workflow will get the Plaid token and push it to a Hidden component.
+This Data Workflow component retrieves the Plaid token and sends it to a Hidden component.
 At the same time, it triggers a Plug-In component.

 Configure the Input Operator

 This Input operator connects your Data Workflow to your data source.
-Your data source in this use case is your Plaid component.
+Your data source in this example is your Plaid component.

 1. | Drag and drop an Input operator onto your Data Workflow canvas. |